marcnormandin/pso_js/README.md

 You can use the interactive demo by visiting: http://marcnormandin.github.io/pso_js/

-It will look similar to the following:
+It will look similar to the following screenshot:
 ![Interactive PSO html page](http://i.imgur.com/3d2C4DI.png)